Sorry, you need to enable JavaScript to visit this website.

 Youth Employment as a high priority of the Government is a theme that requires specific scientific research aimed at developing tailored and relevant programs and measures.
 The National Employment Strategy for 2021 - 2027 is accompanied by the Youth Guarantee, whose implementation plan was reformulated in 2022 to take into account the progress made, the impact of the pandemic on youth employment and the adjustments introduced to the Youth Support Program of the EU, which is expected to significantly increase the employment of young people.

-Cooperation between policy-making and research
+Cooperation between policy- making and research

 Cooperation between policy-making and research institutions/academic communities is on an ad-hoc basis.
-For example, aside from the survey of the Youth Trends in North Macedonia which was ordered by the Agency of Youth and Sport dated back to 2014, and the latest announced call in 2021 for conducting new research on youth trends for the needs of creating a new National Youth Strategy, the base for preparation of the National Youth Strategy 2023-2027 was the research methodology 2022, conducted by the AYS.
+For example, aside from the survey of the Youth Trends in North Macedonia which was ordered by the former Agency of Youth and Sport dated back to 2014, and the latest announced call in 2021 for conducting new research on youth trends for the needs of creating a new National Youth Strategy, the base for preparation of the National Youth Strategy 2023-2027 was the research methodology 2022, conducted by the AYS.

 National Statistics and available data sources

 The State Statistical Office (SSO) is responsible for overall statistics for the country, including young people.
-According to the last census conducted in 2021, the population of North Macedonia is 1 836 713 inhabitants.
-The population of young people aged 15-29 is 326 733, categorized as follows: 104 035 individuals aged 15-19, 106 553 individuals aged 20-24, and 116 149 individuals aged 25-29.
+According to the last census conducted in 2021, the population of North Macedonia is 1.836.713 inhabitants.

 The following youth indicators are collected at national level: